nick8325/twee/README.md

     cabal install twee -fllvm

 If you really want the latest unstable version, run `cabal install src/ .` in this repository.
-You will most likely need the latest git version of Jukebox, from https://github.com/nick8325/jukebox, too - and things may break from time to time.

 Afterwards, run `twee nameofproblem.p`.
 The problem should be in TPTP format (http://www.tptp.org).
 You can find a few examples in the